whatyouhide/xandra/README.md

 ![Cover image](http://i.imgur.com/qtbgj00.jpg)

 Xandra is a [Cassandra][cassandra] driver built natively in Elixir and focused on speed, simplicity, and robustness.
 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and native protocol *v3*, *v4*, and *v5*.

 ## Features

-  * Connection pooling with automatic reconnections
+  * 🎱 Connection pooling with automatic reconnections
-  * Prepared queries (with local cache of prepared queries on a per-connection basis) and batch queries
+  * 🌯 Prepared queries (with local cache of prepared queries on a per-connection basis) and batch queries
-  * Page streaming
+  * 📃 Page streaming
-  * LZ4 compression
+  * 🗜️ LZ4 compression
-  * Clustering (random and priority load balancing for now) with support for autodiscovery of nodes in the cluster (same datacenter only for now)
+  * 👩‍👩‍👧‍👧 Clustering with support for autodiscovery of nodes in the cluster
-  * Customizable retry strategies for failed queries
+  * 🔁 Customizable retry strategies for failed queries
-  * User-defined types
+  * 👩‍💻 User-defined types
-  * Authentication
+  * 🔑 Authentication
-  * SSL encryption
+  * 🔐 SSL encryption

 See [the documentation][documentation] for detailed explanation of how the supported features work.

 ## Installation